louis-trevino/Go-Obsever/README.md

-# Go-Obsever
+# Go-Observer

-### Author: Louis Trevino
+Author: Louis Trevino

-A Go implementation of the Observer pattern.
+### A Go implementation of the Observer pattern.